 Staff should take particular care when supervising students in the less formal atmosphere of a residential setting or after-school activity.
-During school activities that take place off the school site or out of school hours, a more
+During school activities that take place off the school site or out of school hours, a more relaxed discipline or informal dress and language code may be acceptable.
+However, staff remain in a position of trust and need to ensure that their behaviour cannot be interpreted as seeking to establish an inappropriate relationship or friendship.

 Where out of school activities include overnight stays, careful consideration needs to be given to sleeping arrangements.
 Students, staff and parents should be informed of these prior to the start of the trip.
+Health and

-Health and Safety arrangements require members of staff to keep colleagues/employers aware of their whereabouts, especially when involved in an out of school activity.
+Safety arrangements require members of staff to keep colleagues/employers aware of their whereabouts, especially when involved in an out of school activity.
 Staff must be aware of and follow guidance.
 Please refer to the School Educational Visits Guidance for more information.